 From the signing of the Declaration to hosting this year's Democratic National Convention, Philadelphia has played, and continues to play, a pivotal role in U.S. history -- visible in its cobblestoned streets and historic architecture.
 But with a wave of new renovations, Philly is blending its past and present to make the former feel as relevant as ever.
-Whether you’re viewing contemporary art in the Greek Revival-style Philadelphia Art Museum or eating New American food in a turn-of-the-century warehouse, here are the best places to see how the new and the old intersect.
+Whether you’re viewing contemporary art in the Greek Revival-style Philadelphia Museum of Art or enjoying American cuisine in a turn-of-the-century warehouse, here are the best places to see how the new and the old intersect.

 Stay in style

 Designed by architect Philip H. Johnson and built in 1926, the building that now houses the Courtyard Philadelphia Downtown is listed on the National Register of Historic Places and retains its original character.
 A major renovation in 2014, however, means your room includes music docking stations and WiFi.
 With its central location next door to City Hall, most historic sights are within easy walking distance.